joelchrono12/joelchrono12.ml/_posts/2024-10-12-an-old-computer-for-a-kid.md

 It was one of those typical slim kinda generic HP models, with some kind of Intel Core Duo, no graphics card and a single 2GB ram stick.
 Horrible performance, bloatware---such as custom docks and widgets, cracked games like Plants vs Zombies or Angry Birds, too many antiviruses and performance boosters.
 The background was a gallery of pictures changing from time to time, and I couldn't remove it because Windows 10 wasn't even activated.

-At first I wanted to install Linux Mint on it, but I have was not willing to end up as tech support, so I added an extra stick with 4 GB of ram, did a clean install of Windows 10, and it ended up perfectly usable for basic browsing, office work and simple games and emulators.
+At first I wanted to install Linux Mint on it, but I was not willing to end up as tech support that much, so I added an extra stick with 4 GB of ram, did a clean install of Windows 10, and it ended up perfectly usable for basic browsing, office work and simple old games and emulators.

 Here's a list of the programs I got for him:
 - Firefox